 - 1. The contest is open to membership holders and open to all ages. - 2.
 The contest is divided into three groups: Junior 12 & under; Intermediate 13 to 18 years; Adult over 18. - 3.
 Entry must be displayed on a poster board 56 x 71 cm (22" x 28") and must include 6 to 10 Photographs and Comments or Description. - 4.
 Photographs should depict images of past fairs activities. - 5.
-To be considered in the contest, all submissions must be original, unpublished photographs taken by the exhibitor. - All entry forms must be in the hands of the Fair Exhibit Secretary by midnight Monday July 22, 2024.
+To be considered in the contest, all submissions must be original, unpublished photographs taken by the exhibitor. - 6.
+All entry forms must be in the hands of the Fair Exhibit Secretary by midnight Monday July 22, 2024.
 NO new entry forms will be accepted on Thursday or Friday drop offs.
-Entry forms are at the back of this book or you may enter online at www. springfieldagsociety.com - 7.
-Exhibits may be dropped off at the Springfield Curling Club in Dugald between 6 pm and - 9 pm on Thursday July 25, 2024 and 8 am and 10:00 am on Friday July 25, 2024.
-No exhibits will be accepted by mail. - 8.
-Photos will be judged on July 25th by a panel based on quality, appearance, creativity, originality and how well they represent the subject matter.
+Entry forms are at the back of this book or you may enter online at www. springfieldagsociety.com - Exhibits may be dropped off at the Springfield Curling Club in Dugald between 6 pm and 9 pm on Thursday July 25, 2024 and 8 am and 10:00 am on Friday July 25, 2024.
+No exhibits will be accepted by mail.